 The SRH Pond contained water at the time of the inspection.
-Only the north side of the pond was in use during the inspection and appeared to have approximately two feet of freeboard.
-The south side of the pond was not in use and appeared to be approximately 75% full with CCR solids with approximately 2 feet of freeboard.
-This corresponds to a combined available capacity (including freeboard) of approximately 6 acre-feet, with approximately 17 acre-feet of water and CCR contained within the SRH Pond.
+Only the south side of the pond was in use during the inspection and appeared to have approximately two feet of freeboard.
+The north side of the pond was not in use and appeared to be substantially empty of CCR solids and water.
+This corresponds to a combined available capacity (including freeboard) of approximately 12 acre-feet, with approximately 12 acre-feet of water and CCR contained within the SRH Pond.

 Grass along the external embankment slopes was observed to be generally well maintained.
+Some young trees were observed in the unit interior.
 No significant rutting, erosion, animal burrows, seepage, or other problems were observed at the time of the annual inspection.
-Spillways that flow to the South BAP were filled with road base/caliche since the BAPs are undergoing closure.